 Improving joint mobility is a particular benefit for older people.
 In fact, the European Review of Aging and Physical Activity published a study into the health benefits of cycle ergometer training for older adults over 70.
 Based on the evidence from this study, the researchers suggest that clinicians can now encourage older adults to profit from the health benefits of cycle ergometer training.
 This training will help this age group pursue their daily activities independently.

 Uses of a bicycle ergometer

 For fitness testing, the choice of primary exercise equipment is usually the cycle ergometer.
-The reason for this is because it is an ideal way of measuring power while the subject pedals against a resistance.
+The reason for this is that it is an ideal way of measuring power while the subject pedals against resistance.
 The Åstrand and Ekblom-Bak submaximal fitness tests are simple tests of heart function and state of physical fitness.
 In fact, Monark bikes will accurately test and measure cardiorespiratory fitness (VO2max), along with the YMCA test and other fitness parameters.

 Additionally, athletes and coaches use ergs for indoor sports training.
 In this setting, an exercise physiologist will evaluate a subject’s various parameters that help to build a specific training program.
 Such measurements are lactate threshold, oxygen economy and peak power output.
 This is possible if the erg connects to additional equipment, while the subject pedals.

 The most widely used ergometers worldwide are Monark.
 Sports and medical settings use Monark bikes.
-In fact, Monark are one of the leading manufacturers for testing and training ergs, with users ranging from Olympic medallists to rehabilitation patients.
+In fact, Monark is one of the leading manufacturers for testing and training ergs, with users ranging from Olympic medallists to rehabilitation patients.

 Types of cycle ergometer